haianhle/ar-kaggle/README.md

 * Titanic

-Predict the survival on the Titanic using Machine Learning - a binary classification problem using logistic regression
+Predict the survival on the Titanic using Machine Learning - a binary classification problem